 Participants in the cooperative programs do not receive their road aid as a monthly check.
 Instead participants receive a portion of their funds 3 times a year.
 Typically the first check makes 60% of the total anticipated road aid available to the county or city.
 The second check makes an additional 30%-35% available and the third and final installment is the remaining balance based on the actual revenues tabulated after the end of the fiscal year (June 30).

-Participants have 3% of their road aid funds withheld.
+Participants in the cooperative have 3% of their road aid funding withheld.
 This money is then placed in emergency funds.
 (Municipal Aid Co-op and County Road Aid Co-op each have their own respective emergency funds.)
 Participants in the cooperative are eligible to request emergency funding for projects.
 Non participants are not.

 How to Join